Elisa Di Francisca: 2004–2008

 She made her breakthrough in the 2003–04 season.
 She reached the quarter-finals at three senior World Cup events, in Como, St Petersburg and New York.
 These results caused her to be drafted as a reserve in the senior national team composed of Margherita Granbassi, Giovanna Trillini and Valentina Vezzali.
 At the European Championships in Copenhagen she placed fifth in the individual event and took a bronze medal with the team.
 She made her World Championships début at the New York event held on the sidelines of the 2004 Summer Olympics for women's team foil and sabre.
 Italy defeated Romania in the final, bringing Di Francisca her first world title.
 She finished the season No.21 in world rankings after a jump of 98 places.

 In the 2004–05 season she climbed her first World Cup podium with a silver medal in Salzburg and went on to win the Havana World Cup.
 She claimed her first senior Italian title in the team event and her first European title, also with the team.
 The World Championships in Leipzig saw her début in the individual event.
 She reached the quarter-finals, where she lost to Hungary's Edina Knapek.
-These results pushed her to her No.6 world ranking.
+These results pushed her to a No.6 world ranking.